-General Electric Power Generation Steinmetz Award.
-To a senior in the Mechanical Engineering Department who completes the best senior project.
+General Electric Energy Steinmetz Award.
+To a senior in Mechanical Engineering who completes the best senior project.

 Geology Faculty Prize: To a senior who contributes most to the Geology Department and social morale.

 Lisa S. Gerhan (1994) Memorial Award.
 For academic excellence, a commitment to the field of psychology, and the potential for future contributions to the field.